University Road, Clifton, Bristol BS8 1SP

 **Building update**:

-The painting of the walls has been completed.
-We need to clean the windows.
-Then the scaffolding will come down, a huge clean-up will ensue, and then we move back to our normal arrangement.
+The painting of the altar walls has been completed.
+We are waiting for the scaffolding to come down…..
+Once that happens a huge clean-up will ensue, and then we move back to our normal arrangement.

 THANK YOU for your generous donations.
 Without this, we would not have a space to worship in.
 We are extremely blessed to have our own space that does not need to be shared with other users.
 If we look after it, the building will be sure to last a few more hundred years and serve our community for many generations to come.